tylermorganwall/rayimage/README.md

 `add_title` adds titles to images, with an optional title bar.
-User can specify opacity, color, and font properties. `add_vignette` adds a camera vignette effect. `add_overlay` adds overlays to images.
+User can specify opacity, color, and font properties. `add_vignette` adds a camera vignette effect. `add_image_overlay` adds overlays to images.

 `plot_image` plots an RGB array to the current device.